spa46/spa46.github.io/content/old_posts/C++/2016-07-25-Vulnerable gets in c.md

 ![tree](/images/secureCoding/seccode03.jpg)

-<b>Overflow</b> occured on buf, and the contents of cookie changed.
+<b>Overflow</b> occurred on buf, and the contents of cookie changed.
-i.e. cookie has value of 'a'
+i.e. cookie has a value of 'a'

 <br>

 # 3. input: 82 'a' characters as shown below
 ![tree](/images/secureCoding/seccode04.jpg)

-<b>Overflow</b> occured on buf, and the contents of cookie changed.
+<b>Overflow</b> occurred on buf, and the contents of cookie changed.
-i.e. cookie has value of 'aa'
+i.e. cookie has a value of 'aa'

 <br>

 # 4. input: 83 'a' characters as shown below
 ![tree](/images/secureCoding/seccode05.jpg)

-<b>Segmentation fault</b> occured.
+<b>Segmentation fault</b> occurred.